How to teach your baby to self-feed solids

 Many people dread giving their kids mushy, messy baby food.
-They hate spoon feeding it, they dislike the jars of puréed paste or they worry it’s a hassle to make their own.
-And that game of, “open wide for the airplane” is anything but appealing.
+They don’t enjoy spoon feeding it, they dislike the jars of puréed paste or they worry it’s time-consuming to make their own.
+And that game of, “open wide for the airplane” is often anything but appealing.
+Here’s an alternative way to wean your little one.

 Finger foods are placed in front of the baby, who feeds it to his or herself.